 As you see below, a single project can have multiple markers, which comes in handy for grouping stuff if you’re creating an AR calendar, magazine features, etc. I only have the one canvas print in mind, so I go ahead and click on the three dots on the right-hand side and choose “Edit marker”.
 You can also click on the marker itself.

-The basic account lets me pick either a video or photo augmented reality layer.
-I’m going for a video.
+The basic account lets me select a video augmented reality layer.

 The next step is to pick what kind of video you’ll upload and if you’ll have any effects.
 I’m just going for an MP4 file.
 I am also skipping on the effects.